GabrielVega19/TicTacToe/README.md

-# TicTacToe
-literally just an average game of TicTacToe written in C after one year of CS classes
+This is a game of tic tac toe written in C that I wrote in my spare time.